 Access Codes for eBooks may also be purchased through the US AHA Distributors.
 Access Codes are then redeemed at the AHA eBooks Store.

 These are authorized AHA distributors:

-The HCP course recognition period is two years and meets one component of re-licensure as recognized by the State of Missouri.
+The ACLS Experienced Provider course recognition period is two years and the ACLS EP card supersedes the ACLS provider card, meeting one component of re-licensure as recognized by the State of Missouri.